 By MICK ROBERTS ©

-WHEN 52-year-old Henry Heathorne arrived alone in Sydney from Portsmouth on the ship Candahar in the winter of 1842, he had a tough job in front of him.
+WHEN 52-year-old Henry Heathorne arrived alone in Sydney from Portsmouth on the ship Candahar in the winter of 1842, he had a tough job ahead of him.

-Heathorne, a Kent brewer, had been called upon by the owner of the Woodstock Mills at Jamberoo, HW Hart, to rescue his ailing business concerns.
-Heathorne, although confident the abundant supply of rainforest timber in the mountains and valleys surrounding the mills were sufficient to pull Hart’s business out of ruin, for added insurance he also included a brewery to Woodstock in 1844.
+Heathorne, although confident the abundant supply of rainforest timber in the mountains and valleys surrounding the mills were sufficient to pull H.W.
+Hart’s business out of ruin, for added insurance he also included a brewery to Woodstock in 1844.

 At its peak, the saw and flour mills at Woodstock employed 50 families, and many convict servants.
 There was a store open for a few hours twice a week, principally for the men.
-But the mills had been running at a loss and the financers were hovering.
+But the mills had been running at a loss and the financiers were hovering.
 If anyone could have succeeded in the task of brewing beer at Woodstock, it was Heathorne.
-A second generation brewer, Heathorne had the experience to make the mills a going concern.
+A second generation brewer, he had the experience to make the mills a going concern.

 Heathorne was well travelled.
 He met widower Sarah Richardson while travelling the West Indies, striking up a romance, with their child Henrietta or Nettie, born in 1825.
 Henry and Sarah married four years after Henrietta’s birth and it was some while before she discovered that her illegitimacy was the reason for her half-sisters’ calling her “It”.